-The District's water distribution system is primarily comprised of 6"and 8" cast and ductile iron pipe.
-The District has concentrated on eliminating sections of 2' pipe and looping dead-ends wherever practical.
+The District's water distribution system is primarily comprised of 6-inch and 8-inch cast and ductile iron pipe.
+The District has concentrated on eliminating sections of 2-inch pipe and looping deadends wherever practical.

 The District has more than sufficient water storage to supply the system; water storage includes two 5 million-gallon reservoirs at the Valley View site and two 2.8 million-gallon reservoirs at the View Acres site.
 The Valley View Reservoirs are also used as the storage source to serve the Sunrise Water Authority.